 It’s that simple.

 For the overall health and well-being of our staff and patients, we require that you come to the office wearing a mask and keep it in place your entire visit.
-Due to limited supplies, we are unable to provide masks for patients.

 If you need instructions on how to make your own mask, you can find guidelines from the CDC.
 There are options available that include sew and no sew methods, and most masks can be made with common household items.
 Thank you for your understanding.